It’s not surprising that the Labradoodle has gained such popularity so quickly.

 - A Labradoodle needs one or two brushings per week, as well as regular grooming that includes ear cleaning and nail clipping.

 - The Labradoodle can be a high-energy dog.
-She requires about 30 to 60 minutes of excercise per day.
+She requires about 30 to 60 minutes of exercise per day.

 - Labradoodles are intelligent and need to be mentally and physically stimulated.
 If they aren’t, they can become destructive and hard to handle.